architector-dev/TORchIM-public/README.md

 Insights: Real-time Tor circuit info (Guard / Middle / Exit nodes).

-Personalization: 12 UI themes.
+Personalization: 12 UI themes (PC).

 🚀 Getting Started
 Current Version: v0.1.2 - Pre-Alpha Release
-Target Platform: Desktop (Windows 10/11, Linux, macOS) & Headless nodes.
+Target Platform: Desktop (Windows 10/11, Linux, macOS, Android) & Headless nodes.

 [!IMPORTANT]
-Security Notice: Transport layer is protected by Tor encryption.
-However, message content is currently transmitted in plaintext at the P2P protocol level.
-End-to-end encryption (Double Ratchet / Signal Protocol) is planned for Phase 2.
+Security model.
+All traffic between two devices is end-to-end encrypted and authenticated by Tor's v3 onion-service protocol: each device runs its own hidden service, and the .onion address is the device's public key.
+No relay, rendezvous node, or server can read message content in transit — there is no server at all.
+This is the same transport-security model as Ricochet-Refresh.

+Not yet implemented: an additional application-layer encryption ratchet (Signal-style Double Ratchet) on top of Tor, which would add forward secrecy and post-compromise security independent of the Tor layer.
+This is planned for Phase 2.
+Until then, in-transit confidentiality relies solely on Tor's onion encryption, and messages are stored locally without an extra at-rest layer beyond device storage.

 This build is for testing purposes only — do not use for highly sensitive communications.